Kyriosity/read-write/README+/software/README.md

 <summary><ins>&nbsp;<b>More spectrum for requirements, management, testing, and administration?</b>&nbsp;</ins></summary>
 &nbsp;

-These are **external** - optional and not, minor to strong, constructive and devastating (also neutral) - forces, factors, props, and drives.
+These are **external** - optional and not, minor to strong, constructive and devastating (also neutral) - forces, factors, and drives.

 Which, culturally speaking, mix, tint, blur, or shade (if not wash off) the four paints.